smXplorer/AlliGator/docs/source/alligator-decay-fit-parameters-map-panel.rst

     rows of parameters corresponding to the different pixels in that ROI, preceded by the ROI index and pixel coordinates.
 + *Export All ROIs Data as ASCII*: Similarly to the previous one, this function exports all parameters for all the ROIs.
-Again, tthere are 3 different use
+Again, there are 3 different use
   cases:

   - If the the ROIs used to compute the map are all single-pixels and the